AlbanaCelepija/reinforcementLearning/README.md

-# Implementations of Classic nd Deep Reinforcement Learning algorithm in C
+## Implementations of Classic and Deep Reinforcement Learning algorithm in C